-Cats have a reputation for being aloof and unaffectionate, but that just isn’t the case!
+Cats have a reputation for being aloof and unaffectionate, but that isn’t the case!

-Purring, trills, mews and chirps are all ways cats communicate they feel safe and loved when near you.
+Purring, trills, mews, and chirps are all ways cats communicate.
+They feel safe and loved when near you.
 They are expressing these endearing emotions with their special human.

-The bond between cats is strengthened by mutual grooming; this behavior helps them relax and builds trust and a community scent – used to recognize family members.
+The bond between cats is strengthened by mutual grooming; this behavior helps them relax and builds trust and a community scent to recognize family members.
 Cats will often lick their human family, displaying affection and friendship.

 Some cats bond with their humans more than others.
 Kittens socialized with multiple humans at a young age—before eight weeks old, are more likely to grow into especially affectionate adult cats.
 There is even research that suggests a genetic predisposition for some cats to become closer to humans.